 EXT-X-CUE-IN markers, plus additional

 EXT-OATCLS-SCTE35 that includes the SCTE-35 message as an attribute.
-DFP assumes the following about how the encoder renders the in-band SCTE-35 message:
+Ad Manager assumes the following about how the encoder renders the in-band SCTE-35 message:

 splice_event_idfield is used for ad targeting.
 For

 - All feeds indicate return to content through

 EXT-X-CUE-IN, not a

 - The ad break duration is always extracted from